UnitConversion/unitConversion/documents/general/latmodref.rst

         name:      model name
         status:    id number of that status.

-    if status is not specified, it gets all models having a status, no matter whatever its status is.
+    If status is not specified, it retrieves all models with a status set, no matter what the status is.

     **Result data structure**: ::